saif001ali/Minimal-blog-card/README.md

 ### Useful resources

-- [Resource 1](https://www.w3schools.com/) - This helped me with different tags and their applications.
+- [w3schools](https://www.w3schools.com/) - This helped me with different tags and their applications.
-- [Resource 2](https://developer.mozilla.org/en-US/) - This is an amazing article which helped me understand flexbox layout in details and  I'd recommend it to everyone.
+- [developer.mozilla](https://developer.mozilla.org/en-US/) - This is an amazing article which helped me understand flexbox layout in details and  I'd recommend it to everyone.

 ### Built with